 Ensure that your external storage device is formatted so that Mac and iOS devices may read it.

-While it’s standard for Windows, Mac iOS doesn’t support the NTFS file format.
+Windows already assumes the NTFS file format, but that isn’t the case with Mac iOS.
 Both platforms support exFAT, but this format only supports files up to 4GB.

 Check the power requirements

-Your external device might require more power than you can handle.
+Sometimes your devices don’t have enough power to support external hard drives.
 Solid-state drives, hard drives, and some other devices may need more power than your iPhone or iPad can output.